993m/Horror-game/README.md

 #
-### Here you can find the user stories, the backlog and the uml diagram: https://trello.com/b/mcIfyj0s/assembly.
+### Here you can find the user stories, the demo, the backlog and the uml diagram: https://trello.com/b/mcIfyj0s/assembly.

+#
+### You can access the game here only with an unibuc.ro email address: https://unibucro0-my.sharepoint.com/:u:/g/personal/maria-simona_cioclov_s_unibuc_ro/EW9580HljkpBryccZntaYgUBJUGRbb1SDYSojayUANIxCA?e=zY4TrI